usethesource/rascal-website/docs/Rascal/Expressions/Values/String/Concatenation/index.md

 | `str`     | `str`     | `str`                |

-#### Function

 #### Description

 Concatenates the string values of _Exp_<sub>1</sub> and _Exp_<sub>2</sub>.

-Note that to concatenate other types of values into a string, you can use [String](/docs/Rascal/Expressions/Values/String) interpolation.
+Note that to concatenate other types of values into a string, you can use [String](../../../../../Rascal/Expressions/Values/String) interpolation.

 #### Examples